jedevc/cv/README.md

 This software is released under the UNLICENSE.

-The contents of `config/_default/config.toml` is personal information, and is withheld with all rights reserved.
+The contents of the `config/` directory is personal information, and is withheld with all rights reserved.